Thirty-nine Articles: Content

 These articles explain the Church of England's sacramental theology.
 According to the articles, sacraments are signs of divine grace which God works invisibly but effectively in people's lives.
 Through sacraments, God creates and strengthens the faith of believers.
 The radical Protestant belief that sacraments are only outward signs of a person's faith is denied by the articles.
-While the Roman Catholic Church claimed seven sacraments, the articles recognise only two: baptism and the Lord's Supper.
+While the Catholic Church claimed seven sacraments, the articles recognise only two: baptism and the Lord's Supper.
 The five rites called sacraments by Catholics are identified in the articles as either corrupted imitations of the Apostles (confirmation, penance and extreme unction) or as "states of life allowed in the Scriptures" (holy orders and marriage).

 Regeneration (or the gift of new life), membership in the church, forgiveness of sins and adoption as children of God are all received through baptism.
 The articles state that infant baptism is "most agreeable with the institution of Christ" and should continue to be practised in the church.
 In the Lord's Supper, participants become partakers of the body and blood of Christ and receive the spiritual benefits of Christ's death on the cross.
-According to the articles, this partaking should not be understood in terms of the Roman Catholic doctrine of transubstantiation, which is condemned as "repugnant to the plain words of Scripture".
+According to the articles, this partaking should not be understood in terms of the Catholic doctrine of transubstantiation, which is condemned as "repugnant to the plain words of Scripture".
 Instead, the articles declare that there is no change in the substance of the bread and wine.
 Rather, participants are fed the body of Christ by the Holy Spirit and through faith.
 The articles declare that "The offering of Christ once made is the perfect redemption, propitiation, and satisfaction for all the sins of the whole world".
-This was meant as a repudiation of the idea that the Mass was a sacrifice in which Christ was offered for the forgiveness of sins for the living and the dead in purgatory.
+This was meant as a repudiation of the popular medieval idea that the Mass was a sacrifice in which Christ was offered for the forgiveness of sins for the living and the dead in purgatory.

 Articles 32–36: The Discipline of the Church:

 The articles defend the practice of clerical marriage and the church's power of excommunication.
 It states that traditions and ceremonies in the church may vary by time and place; national churches can alter or abolish traditions created by human authority.
 The First and Second Book of Homilies are said to contain correct doctrine and should be read in church.
 The articles also defend the ordination rites contained in the 1549 and 1552 Ordinals.

 Articles 37–39: Christians and Civil Society:

 The articles affirm the role of the monarch as the Supreme Governor of the Church of England.
 It rejects all claims to the Pope's jurisdiction in England.
 It defends the state's right to use capital punishment and declares that Christians may serve in the military.
 It rejects the Anabaptist teaching that the property of Christians should be held in common, but it does explain that Christians should give alms to the poor and needy.
 It also defends the morality of oath-taking for civic purposes.